EvaanChowdhry/MagicAssistant/README.md

 You can say, 'Magic, exit." or close it from task manager.

 ## Requirements
 Windows 10 or above,
 A 64 bit operating system,
 A speaker and microphone,
 A quiet area/a place you would sleep in

 # Cool Features and how to use them

-Play Games - "Magic, play"
+Play Games - "Magic, play games"
 Clear Data - "Magic, clear data"